Mentorship and Self-Determination Skills

-When meeting face-to-face is a challenge, impractical, or just plain impossible, we turn to other ways to stay connected.
-Our mentors and mentees meet 1-3 times a week for self-determination sessions using Skype video chatting.
-Skype is a tool that allows users to make computer-to-computer calls with audio and video.
-Video chatting allows students to communicate in real-time with their mentor.
+When meeting face-to-face is a challenge, impractical, or just plain impossible, mentees and their mentors connect in alternative ways, such as video conferencing, social media, etc. A preferred tool is video conferencing, which allows users to make computer-to-computer calls with audio and video.
+This way of chatting allows students to communicate in real-time with their mentors.

-Mentors and mentees also connect via electronic mail often.
-As their relationships grow and change with time, our mentors and mentees find all sorts of different ways to interact, including:
+As their relationships grow and change with time, our mentors and mentees find different ways to interact, implement activities and meet using:

 - Electronic mail - Composing and sending email messages at any time of day

-- Facebook - Posting comments, tagging pictures and sending messages to each other (for students 14 and older, with parental permission)
+- Social Media (e.g., Facebook) - Posting comments, tagging pictures and sending messages to each other (for students 14 and older, with parental permission)

 - Instant Messaging (IM) - Via Gmail or other IM site

 - Text Messages (SMS) - Sending text messages through email account or via cell phone

 - Listserve - Creating a group email address to send one email to multiple addresses at once

 - Blogging - Writing an online, chronological written document of thoughts, ideas, reflections read by others